 If you’re overseas, your best bet is donating to the causes listed above – the Salvos has a section for international donations – and spreading the message about the catastrophic size and scale of these bushfires to those around you, encouraging them to donate too.

 Heaps of our favourite musicians and comedians are putting on fundraising shows where 100% of the proceeds will be donated to bushfire appeals.
 Lots of them sold out quickly, including the OG Wiggles over 18s gig at Castle Hill RSL (gutted we missed this!), but you can still nab tickets to Syd Fest’s Bushfire Appeal gig at the Metro with Dan Sultan and Art Vs. Science, or head to The Imperial Hotel’s fab Basement Party.
 Also keep an eye out for tickets to the Fire Fight Australia concert which promises a stellar line-up of global musos (finger’s crossed for Queen).

 Short on cash?

 Don’t worry, there are still plenty of ways you can help out.
 Here are a few options...

 — I Am Cactus 🌵 (@IAmCactus2) November 12, 2019

-For up-to-date information on the bushfires and the affected areas, please head to nsw & qld's rural fire service website. you can also check the abc’s live blog, which is updating coverage as it happens.
+For up-to-date information on the bushfires and the affected areas, please head to each state and territory’s fire service website. you can also check The Guardian's live blog, which is updating coverage as it happens.
 Keep safe.

 Main Image Credit: Photo by Peter Parks via Getty